Crimes of the Future (1970 film): Production

 Cronenberg used an Arriflex 35 that he gained from a deferred rental from Janet Good at the Canadian Motion Picture Equipment Rental Company.
 The film was shot without synchronized sound due to the noise of the Arriflex 35.
 The title is a reference to a character writing a book of the same name in Hunger by Knut Hamsun.

 Cronenberg started filming Crimes of the Future before his previous film, Stereo, was released.
 It was shot at Massey College and the University of Toronto from August 1969 to 10 February 1970, on a budget of $15,000.
 The film received funding from the Canadian Film Development Corporation and International Film Archives.

 Reception

 Kim Newman, in his 1988 book Nightmare Movies, has described Crimes of the Future as being "more fun to read about in synopsis than to watch", and as proving, along with Stereo, that "it's possible to be boring and interesting at the same time".

-The film has a score of 67% from nine reviews on Rotten Tomatoes, with an average rating of 6.8/10.
+The film has a score of 67% from nine reviews on Rotten Tomatoes.
+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on 6 critics, indicating "mixed or average" reviews.